espanso/espanso/install/linux.md

 ```

 If you now type `:espanso` in any text field, you should see "Hi there!" appear!

+> **Note**: after executing the previous command, espanso will prompt the user to register a Systemd service.
+This is needed to automatically start espanso at system startup.

 At this point, you are ready to read the [Getting Started](/docs/get-started/) tutorial.